A guide to the CSPR Area.

 Used to evaluate a student's progress throughout their first year in the CSPR program.

 Utilized during the time to mid-year progress reports to update the Clinical Office about the progress of CSPR students who are beyond their first year in the program.

-- Note: These steps must be completed for each site that a student is working at during a given semester.
+Note: The steps outlined in the linked document (above) must be completed for each site that a student is planning on working at during a given semester.

 Immunizations: To protect the health of its patients and employees, some practicum sites may require students to provide a verification of your immunizations.
 To comply with this requirement, please complete the Immunization Form.